Rafael-Kauati/CSLP-projects/Projeto/Deliverable_4/README.md

 #### BitStream
-The Bistream is the class used to abstract single bit reads and writes to the final binary file.
+The BitStream is the class used to abstract single bit reads and writes to the final binary file.

-It can read and write bits as needed and sequencially.
+It can read and write bits as needed and sequentially.

 #### Unit Tests
-The unit tests are seperated into three distinct groups:
+The unit tests are separated into three distinct groups:
-    - Greyscale image
+    - Grayscale image
-    - Colour (RGB or YUV) image
+    - Color (RGB or YUV) image
-    - Colour video
+    - Color video

 All three do a complete check of the integrity of the final decoded file against all the pixels of the original files.